 These can include turning up the music and dancing with your children, jump rope sessions or even walking your pet dog- of course maintaining social distance.

 You can also schedule a 5-minute yoga live session with some close friends, this will both be relaxing and a fun way to catch up.
-Alternatives to your aerobics class may include running at least once a day, a light jog or even a swimming session -again, be sure to maintain social distancing.
+Alternatives to your aerobics class may include running at least once a day, a light jog or even a swimming session – again, be sure to maintain social distancing and follow all ministry of health guidelines.

 The key thing is to be consistent and to switch it up constantly because when your body gets used to one regimen, then it stalls and fat burning dips leading to a weight plateau.